Package attrbox

 Deep Indexing: use a list of keys and

-to get and set deeply nested values.
-This is similar to lodash.get except that only the array-like syntax is supported and you must use actualint
+intto get and set deeply nested values.
+This is similar to lodash.get except that only the array-like syntax is supported and you must use actualintto index acrosslistobjects. -

 Deep Merge: combine two

-objects by extending deeply-nested keys where possible.
-This is different than the newdict
+dictobjects by extending deeply-nested keys where possible.
+This is different than the newdictunion operator (PEP 584).

 from attrbox import AttrDict